 Choose your listening ears wisely.
 (PS Schedule a conversation with me if you’d like to explore coaching.)

-Some of our thoughts need quiet space.
+Also, some of our thoughts need quiet space.

 Meditation, which is just listening to our thoughts, is effective.
 Sitting, quietly, breathing slowly, and allowing our thoughts to diffuse, often helps us gain clarity about what’s inside.